 - Arts, humanities, and liberal arts—47 percent

 - Science—45 percent

 - Education—39 percent

 The most in-demand jobs run the gamut from health-related jobs to service positions to computer science careers.
 What they all have in common is a huge number of openings that need to be filled.
 The top jobs in demand in 2019 include:

 At the top of the list of highest-demand jobs is personal care aide.
 As the population ages, hundreds of thousands of these aides are needed to help people with daily living tasks like bathing, brushing teeth, or using the bathroom.
 Personal care aides also handle light housekeeping tasks like preparing meals, washing dishes, and changing sheets.
 There are no formal educational requirements, but training as a patient care technician can be helpful.
 It's important to be compassionate, dependable, and trustworthy.

-Registered nurses are in big demand to provide high-quality patient care.
+Registered nursing consistently ranks among the most in-demand careers every year.
 RNs evaluate patient symptoms, run diagnostic tests, administer medications and treatments, and teach patients how to manage illness.
 Nurses typically work in hospitals, doctors' offices, or specialized clinics.
 All registered nurses must be licensed; you'll need to graduate from an approved nursing program first.